 Set Up an Outfeed Support

 You can set up an outfeed support using one of two easy methods.
 The first is to clamp two lengths of 2 x 4 wood to your table saw.
-That way, when you feed extra-long and wide material through, it is supported.
+This means that when you feed long or wide material through the saw, it is supported.

 The second way is to set up a support table to the rear of your table saw to take the weight of the material that is not supported by the worktop.
-The outfeed table needs to be slightly lower than the table saw to ensure the stock can move smoothly.
+The outfeed table should be slightly lower than the table saw to ensure the stock can move smoothly.

 Make a Plywood Straight Edge

-Often lumber from the lumber yard is warped and not straight.
-When you need a perfectly straight edge, finding the solution is simple.
-Screw a strip of plywood to the lumber and push the plywood hard against the fence.
-Then run it through the saw for neat and straight cutting.
+Wood from your local lumber yard might be warped rather than straight.
+If you need a perfectly straight edge, simply screw a strip of plywood to the lumber and push the plywood hard against the fence.
+When you run it through the saw, you should achieve a neat, straight cut.

 Fit a Fence to the Miter Gauge

-Most miter gauges are narrow and offer little or no support when you are making crosscuts.
-By fitting a wooden table saw fence to the miter gauge, you are increasing the capacity of the miter, and giving better stability when you cut.
+Most miter gauges are narrow and offer little or no support when you make crosscuts.
+By fitting a wooden table saw fence to the miter gauge, you can increase the capacity of the miter, providing better stability when you cut.

-To achieve this, screw a 1 x 3 or 1 x 4 piece of wood to the gauge, making sure that it is tall enough for the blade not to cut through it.
+To achieve this, screw a 1 x 3 or 1 x 4 piece of wood onto the gauge, making sure it is tall enough for the blade to not cut through it.

-When you need to rip cut longer workpieces, you can increase the length of your rip fence by bolting a long board to your fence.
-This increases the capacity of your cuts and makes it easier to keep your wood against it.
+When you need to rip-cut longer pieces, you can increase the length of your rip fence by bolting a long board to your fence.
+This increases the capacity of your cuts and makes it easier to keep your wood positioned properly.

-Attach the block to the rip fence and place the rip fence at a proper distance from your blade.
-Typically, this is the thickness of your block plus the length of your cut.
-You’ll need to make sure that the material you are working on doesn’t come into contact with the block.
+Attach the block to the rip fence and position the fence an appropriate distance from your blade.
+This should typically be the thickness of your block plus the length of your cut.
+You will need to ensure that the material you are working on doesn’t come into contact with the block.